 (3) As part of the annual survey, the department may request additional information necessary to measure the results of, or determine eligibility for, the tax preference.

 and may be disclosed to the public upon request, except as provided in subsection (5) of this section.
 If the amount of the tax preference claimed as reported on the survey is different than the amount actually claimed or otherwise allowed by the department based on the taxpayer's excise tax returns or other information known to the department, the amount actually claimed or allowed may be disclosed.

-(5) Persons for whom the actual amount of the tax reduced or saved is less than ten thousand dollars during the period covered by the survey may request the department to treat the amount of the tax reduction or savings as confidential under RCW 82.32.330.
+(5) Persons for whom the actual amount of the tax reduced or saved is less than ten thousand dollars during the period covered by the survey may request the department to treat the amount of the tax reduction or savings as confidential under RCW 82.32.330

 (7) The department must use the information from this section to prepare summary descriptive statistics by category.
 No fewer than three taxpayers may be included in any category.
-The department must report these statistics to the legislature each year by October 1st.
+The department must report these statistics to the legislature each year by December 31st.

 (8) For the purposes of this section:

 and also includes the state and its departments and institutions.

 and includes only the tax preferences requiring a survey under this section.

-See note following RCW 82.08.02565.|
+See note following RCW 82.32.534

-"Those provisions of sections 101 through 103, 105 through 109, 111 through 116, 118 through 122, 124, 126 through 128, 130, 132 through 149, and 151 through 153 of this act that relate to annual surveys and annual reports apply beginning with annual surveys and annual reports due in 2011 and thereafter." [ 2010 c 114 § 203.]
+"Those provisions of sections 101 through 103, 105 through 109, 111 through 116, 118 through 122, 124, 126 through 128, 130, 132 through 149, and 151 through 153 of this act that relate to annual surveys and annual reports apply beginning with annual surveys and annual reports due in 2011 and thereafter." [ 2010 c 114 § 203.

-Finding -- Intent -- 2010 c 114: "(1) The legislature finds that accountability and effectiveness are important aspects of setting tax policy.
+Finding—Intent—2010 c 114: "(1) The legislature finds that accountability and effectiveness are important aspects of setting tax policy.
 In order to make policy choices regarding the best use of limited state resources, the legislature needs information on how a tax preference is used.
 In recent years, the legislature has enacted or extended numerous tax preferences that require the reporting of information to the department of revenue.
 Although there are many similarities in the requirements, and only two distinct accountability documents, there is a lack of uniformity in the information reported, penalties for failure to file, due dates, filing extensions, and filing requirements.
 Greater uniformity in the data reported is necessary to adequately compare tax preference programs.
 The legislature intends to create two sets of uniform reporting requirements that apply to the existing tax preferences and can be used in future legislation granting additional tax preferences.

 RCW now requires the joint legislative audit and review committee, with support from the department of revenue, to comprehensively review most tax preferences every ten years and provide a report to the legislature, a number of redundant studies by the legislative fiscal committees and the department of revenue have been eliminated.
-However, the department of revenue will continue to prepare summary descriptive statistics by category and report the statistics to the legislature each year." [ 2010 c 114 § 101.]
+However, the department of revenue will continue to prepare summary descriptive statistics by category and report the statistics to the legislature each year." [ 2010 c 114 § 101.